LEARNING GUIDE TO:

 (B) Under the theory of natural rights, could a legislature elected by men and women, in which women received fair representation, pass a law prohibiting women from voting in the future despite the fact that some women wanted to retain the power to vote?
 Suggested Response: So long as one woman wanted to vote, the legislature could not pass a law prohibiting all women from voting.
 The right of one woman to vote would trump all the power of the people or the legislature to take that right away.

-(C) Assume that the Silent Sentinels had been protesting against something that was very important but which did not involve the deprivation of a natural right; let's assume they objected to the construction of a factory that would spew toxic fumes on the surrounding neighborhood and that a high school was located across the street from where the factory was going to be built.
+(C) Assume that the Silent Sentinels had been protesting against something that was very important but which did not involve the deprivation of a natural right; let's assume they objected to a zoning change that would allow group homes for the mentally ill to be constructed in their neighborhoods.
 Assume that the protesters were treated by the government in the same way that the Silent Sentinels of 1917 were treated: they were arrested, convicted on false charges, sent to prison, and mistreated in prison.
 Were the actions of the government in this instance tyrannical and, if so, why?
 Suggested Response: Knowingly charging someone with a crime they did not commit and securing their conviction and imprisonment is a violation of due process of law.
 Thus, the actions of the government in prosecuting and imprisoning the protesters would be oppressive and tyrannical.
-Another strong response is that people have a right to peaceably assemble, protest, and seek redress for their grievances.
+Another strong response is that people have a right to peaceably assemble, protest, and seek redress of their grievances.
 This is guaranteed by the First Amendment to the U.S. Constitution.
 Another interesting question is whether the right to peaceably assemble, protest government policies, and seek a redress of grievances is a natural right or whether it is just a legal right granted by the First Amendment.
 Political freedoms, such as freedom of speech and the right to peaceably assemble, seem to be necessary corollaries to the right of self-governance.
 People cannot form the opinions necessary for self-governance without political freedoms.
 However, there are limits.
 For example, a person cannot disclose top secret national security information in the name of freedom of speech.
-See Question E.

 (D) Assume that the Silent Sentinels had resorted to violence and had set fire to a building to publicize their position.
 The protesters were arrested and prosecuted for arson as part of a government effort to suppress the women's suffrage campaign.
 Assume further that suffragists' due process rights were respected in the investigation.
 Were the actions of the government in this instance tyrannical and, if so, why?
 Suggested Response: In this set of circumstances, the women are being denied their rights under natural law by not being allowed to vote.
 However, they are also acting in a way that is harmful to others and that violates a valid law, the law against arson.
 Other people have the right to be secure in their property.
 Being subject to the violations of one law does not give people, including militant suffragists, the right to violate another law.
 Therefore, the government has the power to prosecute the suffragists for arson.
 In fact, the failure of the government to prosecute the suffragists for arson is a dereliction of its duty to the people who own the building that was burned and to the general public.